anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - The Platform must support Secure Provisioning, Availability, and Deprovisioning (Secure Clean-Up) of workload resources where Secure Clean-Up includes tear-down, defense against virus or other attacks.
-     - :ref:`ref_arch/openstack/chapters/chapter06: monitoring and security
+     - :ref:`ref_arch/openstack/chapters/chapter06:monitoring and security
        audit`
    * - sec.lcm.002
      - LCM
      - The Cloud Operator must use management protocols limiting security risk such as SNMPv3, SSH v2, ICMP, NTP, syslog and TLS v1.2 or higher.
-     - :ref:`ref_arch/openstack/chapters/chapter06: security lcm`
+     - :ref:`ref_arch/openstack/chapters/chapter06:security lcm`
    * - sec.lcm.003
      - LCM
      - The Cloud Operator must implement and strictly follow change management processes for Cloud Infrastructure, Infrastructure Manager and other components of the cloud, and Platform change control on hardware.
-     - :ref:`ref_arch/openstack/chapters/chapter06: monitoring and security
+     - :ref:`ref_arch/openstack/chapters/chapter06:monitoring and security
        audit`
    * - sec.lcm.005
      - LCM
      - Platform must provide logs and these logs must be monitored for anomalous behaviour.
-     - :ref:`ref_arch/openstack/chapters/chapter06: monitoring and security
+     - :ref:`ref_arch/openstack/chapters/chapter06:monitoring and security
        audit`
    * - sec.lcm.006
      - LCM
      - The Platform must verify the integrity of all Resource management requests.
-     - :ref:`ref_arch/openstack/chapters/chapter06: confidentiality and
+     - :ref:`ref_arch/openstack/chapters/chapter06:confidentiality and
        integrity of tenant data (sec.ci.001)`
    * - sec.lcm.007
      - LCM